nikwilms/ESG-Score-Prediction-from-Sustainability-Reports/README.md

 * Regression Models: XGBoost, LGBM, Random Forest, Gradient Boosting, Lasso, Ridge
 * Google Colab

-## Why This Project Matters
+## Project Outcome
-Success means delivering a machine learning model that not only predicts ESG scores accurately but also offers interpretability.
+The final ensemble model predicts ESG scores with an impressive accuracy, deviating by an average range of only 8.5% from actual ESG ratings.

+## Future Work: Enhancing Transparency
+We aim to incorporate features that make ESG performance transparent and actionable, providing not just scores but also insights into areas for improvement or validation.

 ## Where the Data Comes From
 * [Yahoo API for ESG scores](https://pypi.org/project/yesg/): This module provides access to ESG scores for a variety of companies.
 * [www.responsibilityreports.com](www.responsibilityreports.com) for ESG company reports: This website provides access to ESG company reports.

-## Key Questions
+## Key Questions Addressed
-* What dictates a company's ESG score?
+* What are the underlying factors of a company's ESG score?
-* Can we identify hallmark features in high-ESG-score reports?
+* Can we pinpoint features common among high-scoring sustainability reports?
-* How can NLP extract predictive insights from text?
+* How does NLP contribute to predictive accuracy?
-* How do we make the model interpretable?
+* How can the model be enhanced for better interpretability?

-## Challenges We Overcame
-Interpretability is crucial.
-Especially for ESG scores, it's vital that users understand why a particular score was predicted.

 ## Requirements: